 Additionally, the LHWCA provides coverage for a number of marine military-related occupations and those who work on the outer continental shelf.

 This is not a complete list of those covered, though, and it may be possible to obtain compensation for many different maritime work injuries.
-The experienced workers' compensation attorneys at Hofmann & Schweitzer can help you understand your rights and pursue all compensation available.
+The experienced longshoreman injury attorneys at Hofmann & Schweitzer can help you understand your rights and pursue all compensation available.

 Obtaining Compensation Under LHWCA in New York